hilbix/suid/README.md

 - I hate it to use `sudo` to allow users to do things on system level.
 Also the `sudoers` file syntax is far from intuitive.
 It is far more easy to just invoke a command, and enable the command to sort it out.

-- This here is very easy to use.
+- This here is very easy to use, as it does not involve passwords (for now).

 Is this secure?